[ Open All

 10. What about vehicle, medical, travel insurance?

-Travel / Medical Insurance - You should definitely have some form of travel or medical insurance to cover you in the event of an accident.
+Travel / Medical Insurance - You definitely require travel or medical insurance to cover you in the event of an accident.
 It is critical that you obtain the telephone numbers to dial in each country should you have an emergency.
 Other perks of Travel insurance also include missed/late booking / cancellations on flights etc.

 11. What sort of climates will we be likely to encounter?